mmatuska/mfsbsd/README.md

 e.g. /dev/ada0s1

 ## Build-time requirements
- - FreeBSD 10 or higher installed, tested on i386 or amd64
+ - FreeBSD 11 or higher installed, tested on i386 or amd64
- - Base and kernel from a FreeBSD 10 or higher distribution (release or snapshots, e.g mounted CDROM disc1 or ISO file)
+ - base.txz and kernel.txz from a FreeBSD 11 or higher distribution

 ## Runtime requirements
  - a minimum of 512MB system memory